-If you’re using an application platform to send messages to customers then you need to register with the Campaign Registry, regardless of your use case.
-In this guide, we will walk you through what is the Campaign Registry, why is it important to register, how can you register, and the pricing structure.
+If you're using an application platform (e.g. SignalWire) to send customers messages from a local phone number, you need to register with the Campaign Registry regardless of your use case.
+In this guide, we will walk you through what the Campaign Registry is and why is it important to register.
+Further guides in this section will provide details on

-The usage of long codes for messaging campaigns has increased due to their simplicity and ability to meet the needs of Application-to-Person (A2P) messaging between businesses and customers.
-As text message volume has continued to increase, some businesses have used the same technology for sending unauthorized and unwanted / SPAM text messages which are bad for End Customers, Brands, and the mobile industry overall.
+The usage of extended codes for messaging campaigns has increased due to their simplicity and ability to meet the needs of Application-to-Person (A2P) messaging between businesses and customers.
+As text message volume has increased, some businesses have used the same technology for sending spam text messages.
+This proliferation of spam is bad for customers, businesses, and the mobile industry overall.

 MNO's can now have visibility into the “who” and “what” of each messaging campaign which allows them to provide a better quality of service for 10DLC messaging, while service providers like SignalWire can have confidence knowing that they are using an officially sanctioned messaging channel.
 Businesses can finally benefit from a better quality of service as well as better predictability of success for your messaging campaigns.